pinkerton/components/README.md

 ![serverless components logo](https://s3.amazonaws.com/assets.github.serverless/serverless-components-readme3.png)

-**Serverless Components** package infrastructure and logic into simple building blocks to help you build serverless applications faster than ever.
+**Serverless Components** package infrastructure, logic and automation into simple building blocks to help you build serverless applications faster than ever.

 They are capable of provisioning infrastructure across all providers & SaaS vendors.
 They can also include application logic as well as automation to manage their lifecycle.
 Components are purely plug-and-play.
 All you have to do is deploy them.